Drayux/Catalyst/Install/03-hardware.md

 To use the included firmware, the sub-tree of `apple-efi` should be placed into the `EFI` directory in the ESP partition (i.e. `/boot/EFI/<APPLE/...>`.)

+System sleep is another thing of note: Currently suspend seems fully functional, with the strange caveat that waking from sleep takes nearly two minutes.
+The device is otherwise responsive, too.
+Hibernate does _not_ seem to work out of the box.

 ### Configuration service
 Many sensible defaults or otherwise preferable hardware settings on the laptop are managed via sysfs entries, and are not preserved across boots.
 The [appleconf](/System/Config/Services/appleconf) service is a custom OpenRC service which applies some more desirable parameters on boot.

 > `cp .../System/Config/Services/appleconf /etc/init.d/`
-> `rc-update add appleconf`
+> `rc-update add appleconf default`
 Install and enable the custom `appleconf` service

 ### Backlight brightness
 The display backlight brightness can be modified with the sysfs entry: `/sys/class/backlight/acpi_video0/brightness`.
-Setting this to 0 completely turns off the display.
+Setting this to 90 appears to be the maximum, and 0 completely turns off the display.
 _This is set to a medium-low brightness of 25 in [custom OpenRC service](#configuration-service)._

 [Arch Wiki - Backlight](https://wiki.archlinux.org/title/Backlight#ACPI)